 - Detemir is a long-acting synthetic analogue of human insulin.
-It’s administered one to two times daily and lasts for 18 to 21 hours.
+It’s administered one to two times daily and lasts for 18 – 21 hours.
 In a study on 11 newly-diagnosed cats treated with detemir, 81% went into remission.

 - Prozinc/PZI is a long-acting bovine insulin designed for cats.
 It lasts for 10-14 hours.
 In a study of 133 diabetic cats, 85% achieved diabetic control within 45 days.
-In another study, 38% of cats given PZI achieved remission within 112 days or just under 4 months.
+In another study, 38% of cats given PZI achieved remission within 112 days or just under four months.

 - Vetsulin or lente insulin is an intermediate-acting porcine insulin for dogs and cats.
-In a 12-month study of 25 cats given lente insulin, 84% had a good or excellent response and 28% reached diabetic remission within 4 months of treatment.
+In a 12-month study of 25 cats given lente insulin, 84% had a good or excellent response and 28% reached diabetic remission within four months of treatment.

 Though neither are formulated or marketed for cats, glargine and detemir have the best history of promoting feline diabetes remission.